Yadvendra Singh Judeo: Reign

 When his cousin, Madho Singh, was deposed for the murder of Khuman Singh, the choice of a successor to the throne of Panna fell upon him.
 He was installed on the throne on 20 June 1902.
 He was 9 years old at the time.
 Owing to his minority, the administration of the State was vested in a Diwan and a Council.
 Their work was overseen by the Political Agent.
 He attended the Delhi Durbar in 1911.

 He was invested with full ruling powers on 4 February 1915.
 As soon as he took office, he looked closely into how each Department of State was working.
 After the review, he brought in a number of changes to improve how things were run.
 On 1 March 1921, he was given full hereditary authority to preside over and decide all criminal cases.

 He acceded Panna to the Government of India on 1 January 1950, and his state became Panna district of the Indian state of Vindhya Pradesh, which was later merged into Madhya Pradesh.
 He served as Uparajpramukh of Vindhya Pradesh.
 He also served as president of Akhil Bharatiya Kshatriya Mahasabha in 1946.

 Personal life

 He first married on 2 December 1912, to Manhar Kunverba, daughter of Bhavsinhji II, Maharaja of Bhavnagar.
 Upon her death in 1927, he remarried in 1928 to Gopal Kumari, daughter of the Thakur of Isarda and elder sister of the then Maharaja of Jaipur.
 He had two sons, Narendra Singh and Pushpendra Singh, and six daughters.
-The eldest of his daughters married into the royal family of Tripura.
+Kanchan Prava Devi, his eldest daughter got married into the royal family of Tripura and was the regent of the state of Tripura until it was merged with India in 1949.